Software-Defined Cryptography: A Design Feature of Cryptographic Agility: Conclusion

 \section{Conclusion}

-The \emph{software-defined} approach is evident in the cloud, where functions such as networking and storage in a data plane are software-defined.
-This facilitates visibility and automation via a control plane which interacts with data plane through APIs.
-The paradigm of cybersecurity exemplified by the zero trust architecture is increasingly embracing the software-defined approach, and it is now time for cryptography to follow suit.
-This shift is particularly crucial as we confront the challenge of migrating to post-quantum cryptography -- a path cryptography has not traversed before.
+The software-defined approach has become widespread in Enterprise IT, where functions such as networking and storage in a data plane are defined by software.
+This facilitates visibility and automation through a control plane that interacts with the data plane via well-defined interfaces.
+The paradigm of cybersecurity, exemplified by the zero trust architecture, is increasingly embracing the software-defined approach, and it is now time for cryptography to follow suit.
+This shift is particularly crucial as we face the challenge of migrating to post-quantum cryptography – a path that cryptography has not previously traversed.